ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ### From source code

-You will need to [install Go](tutorials.md#install-go) to build es-node from source code, and install [Node.js](tutorials.md#install-node.js) and [snarkjs](tutorials.md#install-snarkjs) to run es-node.
+You will need to [install Go](tutorials.md#install-go) to build es-node from source code.

+If you intend to build es-node on Ubuntu, be sure to [verify some dependencies](#install-rapidsnark-dependencies).

+Just like running a pre-built, if you plan to utilize the default zkSNARK implementation, ensure that you have installed [Node.js](tutorials.md#install-node.js) and [snarkjs](tutorials.md#install-snarkjs).

-Download source code and switch to the latest release branch:
+Now download source code and switch to the latest release branch:

 ```sh
 git clone https://github.com/ethstorage/es-node.git